ntno/grace-hopper-celebration-2018/IW532-Hyperlocation-Technology/ntno-hyperlocation.md

 * +- 2 cm
 * 5 satellites minimum
 * rover must be 10-20 km from base station
+* uses alpha phase of the signal from sattellites to figure out error correction

 #### base station
 * located at a known longitude, lattitude, altitude
 * broadcasts correction info

+#### considerations
+* if you have 5 base stations which are all sending correction info, you can make a model to figure otu what the error correction is for a point in between them - so now you have a 'virtual' station
+* number of IoT devices is on the rise so any solution will need to scale
+* idea: cell phone towers could broadcast correction for their location (as opposed to new GPS base stations)